-- Close to many highlights, attractions and things to do in the Atherton Tablelands
+- Close to many highlights, attractions and fun things to do in the Atherton Tablelands

-Should I stay in Cairns or the Tablelands?
+Should I stay in Cairns, Port Douglas or the Tablelands?

-A lot of people have asked me this and my immediate reaction is always to say both!
+A lot of people have asked me this and my immediate reaction is always to say all three!
 If you’ve got the time on your trip to Cairns, I’d dedicate at least 20% of that to spending it in the Tablelands Region.

 As you can see, there are just so many things to do here that squeezing it into a day trip is a bit of an ask!
 With that said, the below organised tour is about the best you’ll get on a day trip.

 How to Get Around in the Atherton Tablelands

 The Atherton Tablelands is a big area to cover!
 Unless you’ve booked an organised tour, you’ll struggle getting to all the sites and attractions by public transport.

 That’s why, the best way to get around is to have your own car.
 While you will find some car rental places up in Mareeba and Atherton, I recommend just booking one in Cairns for a few reasons.

 Firstly, there is more variety in Cairns, which means you’ll get a better price.
 Secondly, most visitors fly into Cairns, meaning it’s more convenient to pick your car up from the airport.
 And, lastly, the drive up to the Atherton Tablelands is very scenic and realistically not very far at all!

 Now, for helping you book a car or camper, I’ve included some resources below.